G2S32024/G2S32024/index.md

 ## Applications

-Applications will <strong>open</strong> at a later date.
+We are now accepting applications.
+To apply, please fill out this <a href="https://forms.gle/AER1nCpeKZJoTdbe9">Google Form</a>.

 ## Travel support

 Acceptance of your application to the summer school will include full travel support.
-If you need an invitation letter for a visa, then please contact us directly.
+We will provide invitation letter for the accepted applicants who require a visa.

 ## Summer school banquet